 Explore Alabama’s rich natural history with the Alabama Museum of Natural History.
 See exhibits that tell a story dating back 500 million years to the first fossils found in the state.
 Discover the ancient life, archaeological past, and natural beauty of Alabama.

-Basilosaurus cetoides (Grand Gallery)
+Hodges Meteorite (Grand Gallery)

 Rocks and Minerals From Around The World (Grand Gallery)

 Our Earthly lives are literally built on rocks and minerals.
 They compose the bedrock beneath our feet and form the foundation of modern life, providing the raw materials for the production of a host of goods, from aluminum cans to fireworks.
-People through the ages have cherished, collected and adorned themselves with rocks and minerals and these natural treasures are no less revered by society today.
-The rocks and minerals displayed in the new Geology Rocks!
-Exhibit have been collected from across the globe, including many our own state of Alabama.
+People through the ages have cherished, collected, and adorned themselves with rocks and minerals and these natural treasures are no less revered by society today.
+The rocks and minerals displayed in the Geology Rocks!
+Exhibit have been collected from across the globe, including many in our own state of Alabama.